MicrosoftDocs/win32/desktop-src/WinHttp/uniform-resource-locators--urls--in-winhttp.md

 ---
-Description: 'A URL is a compact representation of the location and access method for a resource located on the Internet.' ms.assetid: '940c414d-274f-475c-a50e-7a0853c3c26b'
+Description: A URL is a compact representation of the location and access method for a resource located on the Internet. ms.assetid: 940c414d-274f-475c-a50e-7a0853c3c26b
-title: 'Uniform Resource Locators (URLs) in WinHTTP'
+title: Uniform Resource Locators (URLs) in WinHTTP ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Uniform Resource Locators (URLs) in WinHTTP